 Passing on knowledge about software development and other related technologies.

-After navigating through using several other editors over the last few years, my heart always kept back to the best tool Microsoft ever conceived, Visual Studio.
-As most developers do, I started off on Sublime when there wasn't much more avalible.
-Then, when Atom came along I switched to that.
-I also dabbled with using very barebones VIM and EMACS setups.
-That’s the short version of my quest to pick my ideal tool for the job of writing code.
-As developers, we sometimes like to take the long route.
-I mean, it’s just an editor at the end of the day right?
-Ultimately, my dream was for M...
+After navigating through using several other cross-platform editors over the last few years, my mind always kept going back to the best tool Microsoft ever conceived, Visual Studio.
+As most developers do working on multiple platforms, I started off on Sublime (which is an awesome tool but a bit clunky by today's standards IMHO) when there wasn't much more available.
+Then, when Atom came along I gave it a try, but it was painfully slow to work with on a daily basis.
+Of course, I also dabbled with using very barebone VIM and EMACS setups which were just not my preference.
+That’s th...
 Continue reading

 I was thinking the other day about the tools I use on a daily basis when doing web development and decided to do do a short post on my "go-to" Chrome add-on's.
 These are popular but somewhat simplistic tools that are small, fast and don't get in your way until you need to use them.
 So let's get started!